 Are you interested in how to make money on Amazon FBA?
 You can make a fantastic income selling on Amazon, IF you know what you are doing.
 I have an in-depth interview for you with 6-figure Amazon FBA seller/entrepreneur Jessica Larrew from The Selling Family.
 She will dish all about how she did it, and how she balances her business with being a mom.

-I am very excited to share with you my new series on the blog: Money Moms!
+I am very excited to share with you my new series on the blog!
 I will be interviewing successful mompreneurs from many different fields who are juggling mom life with bringing in the dolla dolla bills.
-These moms have diverse jobs and businesses…some of these jobs you might never even have heard of before.
+These moms have diverse jobs, side hustles, and businesses…some of these revenue streams you might never even have heard of before.

 Many of these jobs are online or work-from-home jobs, and these wonderful ladies will share how they started up and grew these flexible businesses so they could make a great income while having more time at home with their kids.
-They break it all down so you can learn how to make this happen for you too!
+They break it all down so you can learn these flexible ways to make money too!

 So sit back with a cup of coffee and get inspired!
 Today’s feature: how to make money on Amazon FBA.

 Can you really make money selling on Amazon?

-I am stoked to begin this Money Moms series by interviewing Jessica Larrew from The Selling Family.
-I have “known” Jessica online for about a year now, and I am inspired by her business and story.
-Not only is she a successful entrepreneur, but she is such a warm person and a great teacher and you will just love hearing from her.
-One of my side hustles was making money on Amazon selling books so I was especially interested in learning from her.
-I will let Jessica tell you in her words all about it!
+I am stoked to begin this series by interviewing Jessica Larrew from The Selling Family.
+I have known Jessica online for about a year now, and I am inspired by her Amazon business and story.

 Q: Tell us a bit about you and your journey to working online – what do you do, when did you start, how much you work per week, etc.